bihealth/sodar-server/docs_manual/source/admin_install.rst

 SODAR web server are prefixed with ``SODAR_*``.
 This does not include e.g. iRODS settings commonly used by multiple components.

-For more information on the iRODS settings, see the `iRODS documentation <https://docs.irods.org/master/system_overview/configuration/>`_.
+For more information on iRODS settings, see the
+`iRODS documentation <https://docs.irods.org/master/system_overview/configuration/>`_.

 Note that for certain settings to take effect, you need to run the Docker